os-js/manual.os-js.org/src/v3/tutorial/gui/README.md

 All fields have extended events that passes on the current value:

 ```
 onchange: (event, value) => {}
 oninput: (event, value) => {}
 ```

+> [info] All inputs use the standard DOM spesification for attributes.
+So for checkboxes etc, use `checked` instead of `value`.

 | Name                | Description                                 | Custom Props                    |
 | ------------------- | ------------------------------------------- | ------------------------------- |